How to Set Up Google Search Console, And Why It’s Basically Free SEO Gold

 After setting up Google Search Console, it's important to regularly monitor your site's performance and make improvements based on the data you collect.
 Here are some next steps:

-1. Check Your Performance Report Monthly: Look for trends in your search traffic, and see which keywords are driving the most visitors.
+1. Check Your Performance Report Monthly: Look for trends in your search traffic, and see which keywords and pages are driving the most organic search visitors.
+Think of it like checking your email, but more meaningful.

-2. Fix Coverage Issues Promptly: Address any errors or warnings in the Coverage report to ensure all your important pages are indexed.
+2. Fix Coverage Issues Promptly: Address any errors or warnings in the Pages report to ensure all your important pages are indexed.

 4. Optimize Core Web Vitals: Regularly check your Core Web Vitals and work on improving loading times and interactivity.